 The financial statements are presented in Indian Rupees (INR) which is also the Company's functional currency.
-All the amounts are rounded to the nearest lakhs with two decimals, except when otherwise indicated.
+All the amounts are rounded to the nearest lakh with two decimals, except as otherwise indicated.
+Estimates and underlying assumptions are reviewed on a periodic basis.
+Revisions to accounting estimates are recognized in the period in which the estimates are revised and in any future periods affected.